 Be aware, there are some beaches (away from the crowded point) that are clothing-optional.
 It is not uncommon for women to be topless, even on the crowded beaches.
 Though on the nude beaches, you may find some individuals letting it all hang out.
 This is Europe after all!

 Just a few hours in Piran Slovenia was barely enough to see the highlights.
 We’d definitely recommend a longer stay, if you can.
-Otherwise, even if you take a short day trip from Ljubljana like us, it’s definitely worth the visit!
+Otherwise, even if you take a short day trip to the Slovenia coast from Ljubljana like us, it’s definitely worth the visit!

 The Adriatic is calling… will you answer?!